zeek/spicy-wireshark/README.md

 ```

 One would then add a corresponding `HTTP::Replies` for the server-side
-PDUs as well.[^vector-wrapping]
+PDUs as well.

-[^vector-wrapping]: Wrapping a PDU type into a top-level vector is a
-common pattern in Spicy grammars, independent of Wireshark.
-Typically,
-one would also leave out the field name (`requests` in the example)
-to facilitate some code optimizations.

-This solves the parsing: the new dissector will now successively parse
+This solves the parsing: the dissector will successively process each
-each HTTP request as it sees it.
-But there's still a catch: By
+HTTP request as it sees it.
+But there's still a catch: By default,
-default, Wireshark would only display the parsed data at the *end* of
+Wireshark would only display the parsed data at the *end* of the
-the stream, because technically that's when the top-level unit has
+stream, because that's when the top-level unit has been fully
-been fully parsed.[^end-of-stream] For a protocol like HTTP, that's
+parsed.[^end-of-stream] For a protocol like HTTP, that's not really
-not really helpful, as we clearly want to see the individual requests
+helpful, as we clearly want to see the individual requests as they
-as they arrive.
+arrive.

 [^end-of-stream]: This may be: never!
 Wireshark doesn't reliably flag
 the end of a TCP stream to a dissector; and if the plugin doesn't
 learn about the end of the stream, it will not show any dissected data
 at all by default.
-So if your TCP-based dissector doesn't seem to show
+So if your TCP-based dissector doesn't seem to
-any dissected data at all, keep reading for how to provide display
+display anythings at all, keep reading for how to provide display
 hints.

 To address this, a dissector needs to provide a little more help: it